Experience-Monks/devtool-examples/README.md

 Some examples of using [devtool](https://github.com/Jam3/devtool) for a short talk/presentation at @nodeschool Toronto.

 ## Intro

 [devtool](https://github.com/Jam3/devtool) is a new command-line tool for debugging, developing and profiling Node applications built on [Electron](https://github.com/atom/electron/).
-It also has some novel use cases for manipulating browser and Electron APIs, which we will explore here.
+We will also explore some novel use cases here, blending browser and Electron APIs.

 ## Hello World